one-data-model/language/sdf.md

 ### odmThing

 An odmThing is a set of declarations and qualities that may be part of a more complex model.
-For example, the object declarations that make up the definition of a single plug of an outlet strip could be encapsulated in an odmThing, and the plug-thing itself could be used in a declaration in the odmThing definition for the outlet strip.
+For example, the object declarations that make up the definition of a single socket of an outlet strip could be encapsulated in an odmThing, and the socket-thing itself could be used in a declaration in the odmThing definition for the outlet strip.

 odmThing definitions carry semantic meaning, such as a defined refrigerator compartment and a defined freezer compartment, making up a combination referigerator-freezer product.